-In connection with the Joint Venture closed in October 2019, the Company agreed to make future equity contributions to the Joint Venture of €17.6 million and £15.7 million, or \$40.6 million in total at the exchange rate in effect on December 31, 2019.
+In connection with the EMEA Joint Venture closed in October 2019, the Company committed to make future equity contributions to the EMEA Joint Venture.
+As of December 31, 2020, the Company had future equity contribution commitments of €13.8 million and £6.6 million, or \$25.8 million in total at the exchange rate in effect on December 31, 2020.